Iman shares rare photo of her wedding with David Bowie

 Iman, who continues to model at age 62, has regularly posted images of herself with her late husband on special anniversary dates.
 Last year for what would have been their 25th anniversary, she shared this:

-For his January 8 birthday this year, she shared tattoos his loved ones had gotten in honor of Bowie, and a sweet photo of the pair of them together:
+To mark his birthday this year, she shared a photo of tattoos his loved ones had gotten in his honor, and a sweet photo of the pair of them together:

 And in a powerful post shortly after his death, she posted a stark image that still sticks with us: